 In your online store your signage takes the form of a pop up or a website banner, and easy to find information and navigation throughout your website.

 The main goal is to set up your point of sale area to support add-on sales, maximizing the opportunity to provide customers with everything they need to make their purchase perfect.
 And don’t be afraid to include higher priced items – Add-on’s don’t have to be inexpensive!

-Imagine increasing every sale by just $5.
+But even if you do have some inexpensive items in this area, imagine increasing every sale by just $5.
 It doesn’t seem like a lot, but when we consider how many total purchases are made in your store each month, it adds up fast!

 When your merchandising is done right, it inspires your customers to engage with your products – Consider how you can incorporate all 5 senses (sight, smell, hearing, taste and touch) into your point of sale area.